Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Cross-linking technology makes each hyaluronic acid brand unique.
 This connects the HA molecules.
 Individual methods produce differences in clinical properties:

 - Degree of cross-linkage

 Classification of HA Fillers

 Belotero is classified as a monophasic HA filler.
-Cross-linking and overall processing requires only one step.
-While Juvederm is also monophasic, it isn’t exactly the same as Belotero.
+Cross-linking and overall processing require only one step.
+While Juvederm is also monophasic, it isn’t the same as Belotero.
 Double cross-linked strands form long, continuous molecules of hyaluronic acid.
 Smaller HA particles branch off from these main units.

 Since Belotero is non-particulate in nature, it will not clump.
 This allows it to produce very smooth outcomes when injected close to the skin’s surface.

 Belotero’s continuous molecular structure prevents a common light refracting phenomenon, the Tyndall effect.
 The Tyndall effect results in a bluish tint on the skin.
 This occurs when light rays bend as they pass through a clear medium, such as one created through a Belotero procedure.